 - With the mixer running on low, slowly add in the 1 cup of powdered sugar a little bit at a time.
 Make sure to mix it in completely before adding more.

-3. When all of the powdered sugar has been added, add 1 tbsp of milk, and 1 small drop of peppermint extract (add a tiny bit more for a stronger flavor, just be mindful that a little goes a long way!).
+3. When all of the powdered sugar has been added, add 1 tablespoon of milk, and 1 small drop of peppermint extract (add a tiny bit more for a stronger flavor, just be mindful that a little goes a long way!).
 Mix the milk and extract in on low until combined.

 4. Then turn the mixer up to medium high and whip the buttercream for 2-3 minutes until its very light and fluffy.